twesleyb/getPPIs/README.md

 # getPPIs

+#### 11/16/2020
+* the functions that used to scrape the HitPredict site no longer work
+* These have been archived in src

 #### FIXME
 * project's namespace needs work because there a lot of unnecessary warnings when importing this package, e.g. `library(getPPIs)`.